Gustav Doetsch: Academia

-From 1922 to 1924 he lectured at the University of Halle.
-Following that he became a professor at the Technical University of Stuttgart.
-He was offered the chair of mathematics position at the University of Greifswald and University of Giessen, which he declined, before accepting the mathematics chair position at the University of Freiburg in 1931.
+From 1922 to 1924, he lectured at the University of Halle.
+Following that he became a professor at the Technische Hochschule Stuttgart.
+He was offered the chair of mathematics position at the University of Greifswald and the University of Giessen, which he declined, before accepting the mathematics chair position at the University of Freiburg in 1931.

 Modern Laplace transform

-The modern formation and permanent structure of the Laplace transform is found in Doetsch's 1937 work Theorie und Anwendung der Laplace-Transformation which was well-received internationally.
-He dedicated most of his research and scientific activity to the Laplace transform, and his books on the subject became standard texts throughout the world, translated into several languages.
+The modern theory of the Laplace transform is found in Doetsch's 1937 work Theorie und Anwendung der Laplace-Transformation which was well-received internationally.
+This exposition is the culmination of the many years Doetsch spent establishing a rigorous basis for the Laplace transform, which he covered in terms of modern functional analysis.
+This and his other books on the subject became standard texts throughout the world, translated into several languages.
 His texts were the first to apply the Laplace transform to engineering.

 Nazi support

 Following World War I, Doetsch adopted pacifist beliefs, joining the Peace Association of German Catholics from 1926 to 1928 and the German Peace Society from 1926 to 1930.
 However, after the National Socialists assumed power in 1933, he was described as having become "110% Nazi."
 The policies of the Nazis began to have an effect on academia in Germany, where Jewish intellectuals were targeted for dismissal.
 Doetsch approved of the dismissal of colleagues he had at one time collaborated with, such as Edmund Landau, who was his professor when he earned his doctorate at Göttingen, and Felix Bernstein, with whom he had spent much time while researching the Laplace transform.

 Doetsch advocated an "appropriate and purely Aryan representation of Germans" on the editorial board of Compositio, a magazine for which he had been a board member at one time along with Reinhold Baer, Ludwig Bieberbach, Georg Feigl, Heinz Hopf, Alfred Loewy, Richard von Mises, John von Neumann, Wilhelm Suss, and Gábor Szegő.

 He would come under scrutiny eventually for his pacifist past, and by 1937 his support for National Socialism waned.